 - An alternative 5 night program (54-57 km)

 When to do the Wild Coast Walk

 Bookings can be made throughout the year.
-The best time is from May to September which also falls over the sardine run.
+The best time is from March to June and from September to November.
 The weather on the Wild Coast is very variable but during winter it is usually better from a rain perspective but cold fronts are possible.
 Be prepared for hot as well as cool and wet conditions throughout the year.

 We recommend that you arrange appropriate holiday insurance giving you cover against illness, injury, and loss or damage to luggage.
 This insurance should also cover the possibility of your having to cancel your holiday for any reason.